eProsima/Discovery-Server/README.md

 ### **Testing**

-Discovery testing is done resorting to discover-server config files.
+Discovery testing is done resorting to discover-server configuration files.
 Each test uses a specific XML file that tests a single or several discovery features.
 To automatically launch the tests using colcon, please check section [Installation](#installation).
 To manually launch a test, use the following procedure:

 Linux:
 ```bash